 Other folks try and fulfill some of these sayings by believing they are not working when they create ‘ministry’ tapes and CDs and fliers and other materials with their beliefs on them and go around and give them to people asking for money for them.
 Does using terms like “please donate” change the fact that they are asking for money?
 And if they are asking for money, then is not the work they are doing include working for money?
 If you are not working for money, why ask for it?
 If you don’t ask for it but still make it clear that you want it and take it, does that make it not working for money?
 Asking for a donation for something is certainly better than, ‘you must pay me this much to get this’, and is thus commendable, but it is still taking money for work.
 Why do you reject, “The worker is worthy of his wages”?

 In addition, clearly working for material things is done while trying to continuously ‘forsake all’ and ‘not work for money’.
 If a disciple spends all of her daily work time working on building an orphanage because she cares about those children, and she takes money for her work (not demands it but takes what they are willing to give her), isn’t that still working for Joshua?
 Not according to these folks – it is working for mammon because she was not ‘preaching the gospel’ or because she took money.
 In these folks binary delusional world in this area, there is only two kinds of work…working for God or working for mammon, and if you are not working for God you must be working for mammon.
-To take money a nickel is to serve it.
+To take money is to serve it.
 To not preach the gospel is to do other kinds of work which is working for mammon.
 Using their understanding of Joshua’s teachings, to do any kind of work other than ‘preach the gospel’ (which, by the way, is often not the good news that Joshua taught) is to be sinning and not obeying Jesus’.
 And yet, do these folks not prepare their food or sew clothes or maintain shelters or change diapers or do laundry etc.?

 So, to sum up, the REASON I am doing work is what matters to God, NOT whether it ‘preaches the gospel’ or if I take a wage for that work.